Quetzal-framework/quetzal-EGGS/README.md

 A demographic history is simulated forward in time in a heterogeneous landscape (the landscape patterns are given to the program options as a geographic raster layer).

+The exact demogaphic model is different for each quetzal-EGG, and their parametrization are different.

 At sampling time, the demographic process is stopped and tip nodes (equivalently: the gene copies sampled across the landscape) coordinates are read by the program from a CSV file.